Best Tomatoes for Containers

 Many people think that patio tomatoes don't taste as good as other garden tomatoes and that they produce small red tomatoes for a short time and then the plant dies.
 This may have been true in the past but there are a few great varieties available now that will keep you supplied with great tasting tomatoes all season long right from your patio or balcony.

 The dwarf tomato varieties are perfect for a gardener with limited space, but a desire to enjoy the great quality and flavor of tomatoes from an open pollinated, indeterminate, heirloom variety.
-They thrive in a small 5 gallon container.
+They will thrive in a 5-10 gallon container with enough water and sun.
 The plants are very sturdy with thick, rugose foliage.
 Currently most patio tomato varieties are determinate and only set fruit for a short season and the tomatoes fall short on flavor.
 Dwarf varieties behave like indeterminate varieties in that they produce for the entire season.
 The dwarf plants are crosses between a handful of rare, old, dwarf heirlooms and their larger heirloom cousins.
 The Dwarf Tomato Breeding Project was launched by Craig LeHoullier and a handful of other tomato enthusiasts from around the world in 2006 resulting in select group of stabilized varieties that have just become available recently.
-We offer several varieties each year as starter plants and larger patio plants.
+We offer several varieties each year along with other patio perfect tomatoes as starter plants.

 All of the Dwarf Tomato Varieties are subject to the Open Source Seed Initiative pledge.
 The seeds from these tomatoes may be saved and shared so long as you disclose the pledge.
 Please read more here...Open Seed Source Initiative.